 In the case that a behavioural incident results in physical harm to another child, staff will fill out an 'Accident and Incident' form explaining the circumstances of the behaviour, the behaviour management response, and who was present when the incident occurred.
-Where necessary, the Headteacher may advise follow-up actions for the pupil's behaviour.
+The form will be signed and dated by the staff member who dealt with the incident.
+Where necessary, the Head of Pastoral Care may advise follow-up actions for the pupil's behaviour.